 This concept is becoming decisive in industries that consume large quantities of raw materials.
 It is particularly true in the footwear and leather goods sectors, which mainly work with leather because of its essential qualities of durability, maintenance and reparability.

 We will explore how to move from theory to practice, how to implement a circular economy from the design to the commercialisation of a product.

-4.45 pm - Session 5 - Training, savoir-faire, regional attractiveness, CSR challenges for the sector
+4.10 pm - Session 4 - Round table (4) - Training, savoir-faire, regional attractiveness, CSR challenges for the sector

 We will conclude our work with mention of CSR, a subject of great importance to the sector, focusing on training, expertise, local regions and their attractiveness.

 Ancestral professions, such as leather production or shoemaking, have retained close ties to the regions where they developed.

 Regional expertise and specific know-how have been forged there.
 How can they be preserved and promoted while maintaining these links to their local regions?